 13. Trinkety Giveaways

-If you plan to bring a playa gift don’t bring some wasteful trinket that will just get thrown away.
-Choose something consumable or a service of some kind.
+If you plan to bring a playa gift don’t bring some wasteful trinkets that will just get thrown away.
+Choose something consumable or a type of service of some kind.
 Trinkets are wasteful and are likely to become MOOP on the playa.

 14. Gas-Powered Vehicles

 Mutant Vehicles are allowed if they meet specific requirements.
-Motorcycles and ATVs are only allowed if they are a Mutant or a Disabled Persons Vehicle.
+Motorcycles and ATVs are only allowed if they are a Mutant or a Disabled Persons’s vehicles.
 And stand-up and fat-tire scooters, gas-powered bicycles, quads, ATVs, mopeds, and motorcycles are NOT allowed on the playa.